webtrees/webtrees.github.io/faq/name-spaces.md

 title: FAQ - missing spaces in names
 ---

-# FAQ - There are no spaces between the given names and surnames #
+## There are no spaces between the given names and surnames

 This is because the software that created your GEDCOM file did not include the space.